-Here are some considerations regarding the role of a European lingua franca in the context of the 4th Industrial Revolution (automation and Artificial Intelligence), or Industry 4.0.
+Here are some considerations regarding the need for a European lingua franca in the context of the 4th Industrial Revolution (automation and Artificial Intelligence), or Industry 4.0.

 (1) There is considerable talk about various European initiatives that aim to develop or implement Industry 4.0 technologies under the DigitalEU heading; I will mention a couple of them, where a key component is intra-EU data transfer: